RCS vs SMS: The ultimate comparison guide

 We saw this spike in numbers on our own platform with the US, Canada, Mexico, Brazil, UK, France, Germany, Italy, India, and Japan leading the way in terms of growth.

-Since it has only been one month since the release of iOS 18 which enabled RCS on Apple phones, it is difficult to estimate the current number of users accurately.
-Carrier support is crucial to the adoption of RCS because messages go through the carrierā€™s servers, not Appleā€™s, like they do with iMessage.
+Carrier support is crucial to the adoption of RCS because messages go through the carrier’s servers, not Apple’s, like they do with iMessage.
 This means that a lot of people around the world are still waiting for their carriers to start supporting RCS.

 Carriers that already support RCS on iPhones

-• Belgium: BASE, Proximus, Telenet
+• Belgium: BASE, Orange, Proximus, Telenet

 • Germany: O2, Telekom, Vodafone

-• United States: AT&T, C Spire, Consumer Cellular, FirstNet, Metro by T-Mobile, PureTalk, Red Pocket, Spectrum, T-Mobile USA, TracFone/Straight Talk, US Cellular, Verizon Wireless, Visible, Xfinity Mobile
+• United States: AT&T, C Spire, Google Fi, Spectrum, T-Mobile, TracFone / Straight Talk, US Cellular, Verizon Wireless, Xfinity Mobile

-RCS vs SMS and MMS
+RCS vs SMS and MMS comparison

-Thirty years ago, when the first text message was sent, it changed how we communicate.
-It doesnā€™t require an Internet connection (WiFi or mobile data), all you need is a cell signal, but it cannot send images, videos, GIFs, or other multimedia content.
-But SMS is reliable and excellent for sending notifications, reminders, and OTPs.
+Sending an SMS doesn’t require an Internet connection (WiFi or mobile data), all you need is a cell signal, but you cannot send images, videos, GIFs, or other multimedia content.
+However, SMS is reliable and excellent for sending notifications, reminders, and OTPs.

 MMS is considered the next generation of SMS.
 It allows sharing of multimedia documents, images, or videos and is often used to send coupons, discounts, and proof of delivery.